knowler/knowler.dev/remix/app/routes/garden/meter-and-progress-in-safari.md

 ---
+meta:
   title: "Meter and progress in Safari"
 ---

 # `<meter>` and `<progress>` in Safari